-Knockturn Alley in HBP?
+Knockturn Alley in “Half-Blood Prince”?

 The link I mentioned between books two and six does not, in fact, relate to the Half-Blood Prince (because there is no trace of the HBP storyline in Chamber.)
 Rather, it relates to a discovery Harry made in Chamber that foreshadows something that he finds out in Prince.

-The question is: what is it in the Knockturn Alley scene thats going to turn out to be so important?
+The question is, “What is it in the Knockturn Alley scene that’s going to turn out to be so important??
 To answer that, we need to look at the new things that get introduced while Harrys there.

-The Malfoys’ Manor: Harry sees Lucius Malfoy selling pieces of dark magic to Mr. Borgin because he’s afraid of Ministry raids, and we learn that there’s a lot more where that came from.
-Personally, I think that Lucius Malfoy’s involvement in dark magic and his mysterious manor will play a role in the final books, but this comes up many other times in the series.
+The Malfoys’ Manor: Harry sees Lucius Malfoy selling pieces of Dark Magic to Mr. Borgin because he’s afraid of Ministry raids, and we learn that there’s a lot more where that came from.
+Personally, I think that Lucius Malfoy’s involvement in Dark Magic and his mysterious manor will play a role in the final books, but this comes up many other times in the series.
 Doesn’t sound like something Rowling would write a whole useless scene just to convey.